 If you perform, without taking precautions, a direct electrical connection between two appliances connected to the mains and powered through different phases, you risk to destroy your equipment.
 There can be a potential difference up to 380V between the two appliances.
-The Yocto-PWM-Tx manages this issue for you: whatever the selected power supply mode, the USB part of the Yocto-PWM-Tx is galvanically insulated from the PWM part connected to the other appliance.
+The Yocto-PWM-Tx manages this issue for you: whatever the selected power supply mode, the USB part of the Yocto-PWM-Tx is galvanically isolated from the PWM part connected to the other appliance.

 There is a device that you probably know and which is controlled by PWM: computer fans.
 It so happens that the way these fans work is quite standard.
 They are connected with 4 wires.
 Two wires are used to supply power, 12V usually, the third wire is used to control the fan speed by PWM, and the fourth wire provides the actual fan speed in the shape of pulses.
 To measure this speed, you'll have to wait for the Yocto-PWM-Rx, but the Yocto-PWM-Tx is perfectly suited to control it :-)